OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning

-The localiser SLO image of the OCT image-set has also not received much attention, because its role has been mainly to orientate the observer to locations within the cross-sectional image stack.
-However, the en face SLO has several valuable characteristics: its confocal imaging method produces greater contrast of the vessels, optic disc and fovea over regular colour fundus images \cite{hoyt2012pediatric}, and the interferometry of the OCT system enables an exact conversion factor from pixel space into physical space, a crucial step in generating clinically meaningful datasets of the retina \cite{aumann2019optical}.
-In colour fundus systems, comprising a microscope attached to a camera with a flash, heuristic approaches are commonly used to obtain physical measurements, such as optic disc area normalisation \cite{schanner2023impact}.
+The localiser SLO image of the OCT system has also not received much attention because its role has been mainly to orientate the observer to locations within the OCT cross-sectional image stack.
+However, the en face SLO has several valuable characteristics over CFP: its confocal imaging method produces greater contrast of the vessels, optic disc and fovea \cite{hoyt2012pediatric}, and the interferometry of the OCT system has the potential to visualise the en face retinal vessels in the transverse direction more accurately \cite{scoles2022inaccurate, burke2024sloctolyzer} --- given known biometric factors of the eye.
+This is a crucial step in generating clinically meaningful, physical measurements of the retina.
+In contrast, for CFP, comprising a microscope attached to a camera with a flash, heuristic approaches are commonly used to obtain physical measurements, such as optic disc area normalisation \cite{schanner2023impact}.

-The OCT/SLO system together capture the retina and choroid and permit a unique assessment of the microvasculature which play a critical role in maintaining eye health.
-Moreover, there is increasing evidence to suggest that the retinal and choroidal circulations correspond with microvascular changes in structure and function of vital organs like the brain, kidney and heart \cite{kundu2023longitudinal, burke2023retinal, balmforth2016chorioretinal, khalilipur2023microvascular}.
-These observations contribute to the nascent field of ``oculomics'', the relationship which the ocular system has in the context of systemic health \cite{wagner2020insights}.
-Moreover, accessibility of OCT systems are improving in terms of cost, size and availability outside of the clinic \cite{ly2017self, jindal2019impact, chopra2021optical, song2021review}, so providing a means of automatic processing for the vast volumes of data collected on a global scale would likely provide a significant benefit to research and clinical communities.

-Anatomical annotation of the retina and choroid on OCT/SLO is prohibitively expensive in terms of time, labour and is prone to human error.
+Anatomical annotation of the retina and choroid on OCT/SLO is prohibitively expensive in terms of time and labour, and is prone to human error.
 Therefore, there has been a wealth of research into automatic segmentation methods.
-The majority have focused on retinal OCT layer segmentation, with more than 60 papers examined in a recent comprehensive review \cite{viedma2022deep}.
-There has been far less focus on choroid segmentation \cite{eghtedar2022update, engelmann2023choroidalyzer, burke2023open}.
-Similarly, there have been very few methods for retinal vessel segmentation in SLO \cite{xu2008retinal, pellegrini2014blood, kromer2016automated, meyer2017deep, threlfall2023publicly}.
+The majority have focused on retinal OCT layer segmentation, with more than 60 studies examined in a recent comprehensive review \cite{viedma2022deep}.
+There has been less focus on choroid segmentation methods \cite{mazzaferri2017open, khaing2021choroidnet, betzler2022choroidal, wang2023choroidal, xuan2023deep, arian2023automatic, wang2023choroidal, wen2024transformer} and far fewer methods developed for retinal vessel segmentation in SLO \cite{xu2008retinal, pellegrini2014blood, kromer2016automated, meyer2017deep}.